mezzDavies/northcoders-be-project/README.md

 # Northcoders News API

-To be able to access the correct (local) database you will need to add two .env files to the root of this repo:
+After cloning create these files at the root level of the repo:

 .env.development